Active learning of potential-energy surfaces of weakly-bound complexes with regression-tree ensembles: Appendix

 The NN used is a multilayer perceptron and training was implemented using the Python Tensorflow package~\cite{Abadi:Tensorflow:2015}.
 The NN has three hidden layers with 256, 512, and 256 neurons, respectively, and a single neuron output layer.
 The second and third layers were $l_2$-regularized with a regularization parameter of $10^{-5}$.
-All hidden layers used 'ReLU' as the activation function.
+All hidden layers used ``ReLU'' as the activation function.
+The ReLU activation function could be substituted with a smooth approximation such as Softplus to yield a smooth PES.
 The same aforementioned molecular descriptor was used.
 The networks were trained for 250 epochs using the Adam optimization algorithm~\cite{Kingma:ICLR3:2015}, with an initial learning rate of $0.0025$ and a decaying learning rate schedule ($\text{lr}_{\text{current}}=0.9825\times\text{lr}_{\text{previous}}$).
 An early stopping callback was employed on the validation set that was taken out-of-the-pool with patience of $25$.
 The NN hyper parameters were set to obtain a sufficiently accurate NN, with test error of around 10~\invcm when using all the training data.